farhankaz/holiday/README.md

 * Christmas Day: Dec 25th unless 25th is Saturday/Sunday.
 If so, offset to a business day

 ### Some outstanding questions..
-* Should JDK's Local be used to retrieve a given locality's holiday rules?
+* Should JDK's Locale be used to retrieve a given locality's holiday rules?